great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 Setting up a project
 ----------------------------------------

-To use Great Expectations in a new data project, a Data Context must be initialized.
+To use Great Expectations in a new data project, a :ref:`Data Context<data_context>` must be initialized.
 You will see references to Data Context throughout the documentation.
 Data Context simply represents a Great Expectations project.

 The command line interface (CLI) command ``init`` does the initialization.
 Run this command in the terminal in the root of your project's repo: